Hieromon/AutoConnect/mkdocs/wojson.md

 Custom Web page processing consumes a lot of memory.
 AutoConnect will take a whole string of the JSON document for the custom Web pages into memory.
 The required buffer size for the JSON document of example sketch *mqttRSSI* reaches approximately 3000 bytes.
 And actually, it needs twice the heap area.
 Especially this constraint will be a problem with the ESP8266 which has a heap size poor.

 AutoConnect can handle custom Web pages without using JSON.
-In that case, since the ArduinoJson library will not be bound, the sketch size will also be reduced.
+In that case, since the ArduinoJson library will not be bound, the Sketch size will also be reduced.

 ## Writing the custom Web pages without JSON